ecker-lab/Optimizing_Vibrating_Plates/README.md

 ### Data generation and evaluation

 Our numerical simulations are performed with [elpaso](https://akustik.gitlab-pages.rz.tu-bs.de/elPaSo-Core/main/intro.html), which is a fast and flexible simulation tool developed specifically for vibroacoustics.
 Elpaso is not provided as part of this package.
 The numerical simulations can also be performed with other finite-element solvers.
-As an example, we will provide directions how to implement and evaluate our simulation model with Abaqus soon.
+As an example, we provide directions how to evaluate the plate model with Abaqus [`notebooks/simulate_plate_via_fem.ipynb`](notebooks/simulate_plate_via_fem.ipynb).

 ## Getting started